 In the State of West Virginia, Sexual Assault is legally referred to as a Sexual Offense and law enforcement will utilize the legal definitions set forth below to determine whether criminal charges will be pursued.
 See W.V.S. §61-8B (Sexual Offenses).
-The decision to investigate and sanction an incident under the College's Policy does not constitute a determination that the incident is a criminal offense.
-The decision to criminally charge an incident as a "sexual assault" is determined by local law enforcement authorities.
 Below is a listing of Sexual Offenses crimes in the State of West Virginia.